vectordotdev/vector/docs/usage/configuration/transforms/lua.md

 `optional` `no default` `type: [string]` `example: ["/etc/vector/lua"]`

 A list of directories search when loading a Lua file via the `require` function.
+See [Search Directories](#search-directories) for more info.

 ### source